 What steps have been taken to minimise processing errors?
+We are unaware of any steps taken to minimise errors in the dataset.
 Work in other projects indicate that approximately half the premises in the GBPR do not contain the poultry types as listed e.g. only 33% of premises contacted for the avian influenza survey in 2018 were theoretically eligible for sampling (some were ineligible for practical reasons such as seasonal variation in access to birds).
 However, due to the large number of submissions, it is not possible to take steps to minimise these errors once entered into the database.

 What are the non-reporting or non-response rates?
 We do not have information on non-reporting or non-response rates for holdings in Sam.
-The Avian Expert Group is aware of some turkey and game bird holdings keeping ≥50 birds which have not registered, but are unable to advise on the proportion of the industry that has not registered in Sam.
 It remains a legal requirement for flocks of 50 or more birds to be registered; this requirement has been promoted through industry sectors, and the registration forms (for keepers of both more than 50, and fewer than 50 birds) were updated in January 2019.

 Are any parts of the population unaccounted for in the data collection?
-Holdings with less than 50 birds are not required to register with Sam hence this "backyard" and "smallholding" population is not fully accounted for and information held almost certainly only represents a snapshot of this population.
+Holdings with <50 birds are not required to register with Sam hence this "backyard" population is not fully accounted for and information held almost certainly only represents a snapshot of the backyard population.